-A. The beginning of the academic year, semesters, and the period of exams shall be specified according to the academic calendar approved by the University Council.

-B. The minimum study load of a student's study load shall be (3) three credit hours, and the maximum number shall be according to the relevant study plan.

-C. The maximum period of study shall be (8) semesters (4 years).
-This does not include the summer semester.

-- 7.3 Subject to paragraph 7.5 below, a student will remain registered for the maximum period of the award or until they have achieved the award or the registration has been terminated, whichever comes first. - 7.4 The period of registration may be extended if: - (a) the student has had to resit or retake a part of their programme of study, see Section D; - (b) the student has been unable to study or complete a year of study due to extenuating circumstances, see Section F; - (c) the student has been given permission to take a study break as described in Section 8 below. - 7.5 A student's registration may be terminated if the student has: - (a) committed a serious disciplinary offence or be deemed as unfit to study - (b) exhausted all opportunities to remedy failure or has made insufficient progress through their programme of study at the required stage;
+- A) The beginning of the academic year, semesters, and examination period shall be specified in the academic calendar that is approved by the University Council. - B) The minimum study load is 3 credit hours, and the maximum shall be determined based on the study plan. - C) Excluding the summer semester, the minimum period of study shall be 3 semesters, and the maximum shall be 8 semesters (up to 4 years). - 7.3 Subject to paragraph 7.5 below, a student will remain registered for the maximum period of the award or until they have achieved the award or the registration has been terminated, whichever comes first. - 7.4 The period of registration may be extended if: - (a) the student has had to resit or retake a part of their programme of study, see Section D; - (b) the student has been unable to study or complete a year of study due to extenuating circumstances, see Section F; - (c) the student has been given permission to take a study break as described in Section 8 below. - 7.5 A student's registration may be terminated if the student has: - (a) committed a serious disciplinary offence or be deemed as unfit to study

-- (c) formally notified the institution that they wish to discontinue their studies and so discontinue their programme. - (d) failed to comply with their financial commitment to the partner institution
+- (b) exhausted all opportunities to remedy failure or has made insufficient progress through their programme of study at the required stage; - (c) formally notified the institution that they wish to discontinue their studies and so discontinue their programme. - (d) failed to comply with their financial commitment to the partner institution